-Promotion to Professor (Grade 11) requires outstanding achievement in research and research leadership assessed by reference to national levels of excellence and international recognition.
+Promotion to Professor (Grade 12) requires outstanding achievement in research and research leadership assessed by reference to international levels of excellence.

-This includes both individual and collaborative contributions to research, as well as contributions to institutional research culture.
-There are two criteria and outstanding achievement is normally required in both
+This includes both individual and collaborative contributions to research, as well as contributions to leading an excellent institutional research culture.
+There are two criteria and outstanding achievement is normally required in both.

 Land Economy is a multidisciplinary department and recognises that indicators of outstanding contribution and international levels of excellence will not be the same in its different disciplines.

-In particular, the balance between individual and collaborative work and between publication in books and book chapters as opposed to in journal articles will vary.
+In particular the balance between individual and collaborative work and between publication in books and book chapters as opposed to in journal articles will vary.
 In addition, although in some of the disciplines covered by the Department it is common for leading scholars to apply for and win research grants, that is not the case for all of them.
+In a multidisciplinary department the promotion of interdisciplinarity is particularly prized.